Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 📍 Director: Prof. Dr. Karl Philipp Kutzner

-As soon as the cost approval is received (usually after 2-4 weeks), your operation can take place in a partner clinic – often within a few days to a few weeks .
+Once the cost approval is received (usually after 2-4 weeks), your operation can take place in a partner clinic – often within a few days to a few weeks .

 Don't wait passively.

-Get advice – and act.
+Seek advice – and take action.

 Do you need a hip or knee replacement soon?